 Rethinking The Future – RTF

-RTF is born out of the need of a platform that encourages and promotes excellence in Architecture on a global scale.
+RTF was founded by the Ar.
+Vikas Pawar, out of the need of a platform that encourages and promotes excellence in Architecture on a global scale.
 This is a one-stop platform for Architects to seek inspiration, criticism and development.

 RTF Awards ensure that exceptional designs and designers get the recognition they deserve,

 Featured Projects showcase selected latest projects to serve as inspiration for students and practicing Architects,

 Design Journal promotes unbiased, high-quality Architectural Journalism and Criticism by inviting essays from Writers, Designers and Architects around the World.

 RTF is a stage that provides global exposure and opportunities for constructive criticism.
 An online library of knowledge and inspiration just a click away!

 Join the league of Renowned Architecture Firms such as Bjarke Ingels Group & Dialog, Perkins Eastman, Page, RTKL, AHR, Aecom, Henning Larsen, CAZA, DLR Group, Behnisch Architekten, UNstudio, HOK, Gensler, HKA, LMN Architects, LAN Architecture, WOW Architects, EYP Inc., Line and Space LLC, IDOM UK Ltd, Sanjay Puri Architects, Christopher Charles Benninger Architects, and BIOME and many more.

 For over more than half a decade Rethinking the Future has been a leading organization committed to providing an international platform not only to recognize and acknowledge design talents from all over the world but also to celebrate and share the knowledge created through a plethora of awards, events and academic dialogues in the field of architecture and design.